 Seal the edge of the tape

-Even on a very smooth surface fluid paint often seeps under the edge of masking tape but on a textured surface like canvas it is even harder to get the tape to attach completely along the edge.
+On a very smooth surface fluid paint often seeps under the edge of masking tape but on a textured surface like canvas it is even harder to get the tape to attach completely along the edge.
 You can’t always see the leaks until you remove the tape and then you might spend quite some time wiping away wet paint or painting over dried leaks of paint.
 The key is to get the tape to create a smooth solid barrier along the edge.

 One good way to keep the paint from seeping under the tape is to paint a thin layer of clear acrylic over the edge of the tape, wait until it is dry, then paint on your acrylic colour and pull away the masking tape.
 This removes the colour over the top of the tape as well as tears away the very thin layer of clear acrylic along the tape line.
 So you have a perfect edge.